kogakure/website-hugo-stefanimhoff.de/app/content/articles/2009/gitweb-theme.md

 ---
-language: de
+language: en
-title: 'Gitweb-Theme im GitHub-Stil *'
+title: 'Gitweb Theme in GitHub Style'
-description: 'Mein beliebtes Theme für GitWeb zum kostenlosen Download.
-So sieht GitWeb GitHub etwas ähnlicher und ist nicht mehr so hässlich.'
+description: 'My popular theme for GitWeb to download for free.
+Now GitWeb looks a bit more similar to GitHub and is not so ugly anymore.'
 author: Stefan Imhoff
 slug: gitweb-theme
 date: 2009-02-19T20:00:00+02:00